 Are you ready to set yourself up for self-editing success and take your writing to the next level?

 Get ready to fulfil your manuscript's full potential, my friend!
-After completing this FREE mini course, you'll:
+After completing this mini-course, you'll:

 - Feel more confident about self-editing your WIP.

 - Know which steps to take to make your manuscript shine.